mderriey/mderriey.github.io/_posts/2020-08-08-a-look-at-the-aspnet-core-logging-provider-for-app-service.md

 1. In the Azure portal or through the Azure CLI, we make a change to the logging configuration on our App Service instance;
 1. The new configuration settings are persisted in a JSON file on the App Service file system;
 1. The configuration system loads up the new settings from the updated file and triggers a change notification;
-1. This configuration change notification is also picked up by the options system through the configuration-to-options adapter, which triggers a rebuild of the `LoggerFilterOptions` value;
+1. This configuration change is also picked up by the options system through the configuration-to-options adapter, which triggers a rebuild of the `LoggerFilterOptions` value;
 1. The options system executes all the registered configuration actions for `LoggerFilterOptions`;
-1. One of these configuration actions, as seen earlier, adds a logging filtering rule for the file system logging provider, using the minimum log level option configured in step 1;
+1. One of these configuration actions, as seen earlier, adds a logging filtering rule for the file system logging provider, using the new minimum log level option configured in step 1;
 1. The options system notifies change subscribers about the new constructed value;
-1. The logging stack handles that notification and refreshes its filters; and finally
+1. The logging stack, which is a subscriber of changes to logging options, triggers a refresh of its filters; and finally
-1. The filter that targets the App Service file system logging provider ensures only entries with a matching log level get written to disk.
+1. The new filter that targets the App Service file system logging provider ensures only entries with a matching log level get written to disk.

 Phew.
 We made it 🎉!